Pierre Belly: Early life and career

+Family and Descendants

-In August 1779, Pierre received a shipment of 30 slaves from his agent in Jamaica, including Marie Rose (b 1768 - August 14, 1828).
+In August 1779, Pierre received a shipment of 30 slaves from his agent in Jamaica, including Marie Rose (b 1768 or 1769 - August 14, 1828).
+(She was referred to as "Rosa" in Spanish records of that time and may have been Nago or Yoruba in origin.)
 Her arrival in Louisiana on board the ship La Golondrina (The Swallow) marked the beginning of a long relationship with Pierre that lasted nearly 35 years and produced six daughters, Rosalie (b 1785), Marie Marguerite Antoinette (b 1786), Marie Genevieve (b 1788), Marie Francoise Manette (b 1799), Valerie Octavine (b 1802), Heloise Marguerite (b 1808).

 Pierre and Rose lived as husband and wife using the courts to make their relationship to one another public and official and proclaim their children as their own.
 Pierre and Rose were able to use these legal means to shape a story about their family insisting the courts recognize them as a lawful family though they were unable to marry because the law forbade marriage between blacks and whites.
 They affirmed their "marriage" in legal documents in various ways.
-In several legal documents involving Rose some were initiated by Pierre and others initiated by Rose, Pierre and Rose gave her name as "Rose Belly" or "commonly called Rose Belly.
+In several legal documents involving Rose some were initiated by Pierre and others initiated by Rose, Pierre and Rose gave her name as "Rose Belly" or "commonly called Rose Belly" (or Rosa in Spanish records showing her manumission).

 When Pierre transferred property to Rose and their daughters, he signified their ties to one another, strengthened those bonds through shared ownership, and made those connections official and public before the courts.
-Rose likely enjoyed considerable independence, she was not dependent on Pierre for her livelihood or the livelihood of her daughters.
-Through property ownership and the independence it provided her, Rose (like other black women in the region) exercised a civic personality and claimed space for herself.
+Rose likely enjoyed considerable independence; she was not dependent on Pierre for her livelihood or the livelihood of her daughters.
+Through property ownership and the independence it provided her, Rose (like other free black and Creole women in the region) exercised a civic personality and claimed space for herself.
+Pierre and Rose also ensured that their daughters' futures were secure by making good matches for them with other free people of color (les gens de couleur libres).
+As an example, their daughter, Marie Genevieve Belly, married Cyprian Ricard, the son of wealthy planter Antoine Ricard de Rieutord and his "wife" Marianne.
+When Cyprian died, Marie Genevieve and her children were left with a sizeable estate, including over 150 slaves.
+Another daughter, Rosalie Belly, married Antoine Dubuclet, a wealthy planter who also owned over 70 slaves.
+Their son, Antoine Jr., served as a Louisiana Secretary of Treasury during Reconstruction.
+Pierre and Rose's other daughters made good matches in other families of free people of color, with Marie Marguerite Antoinette also marrying into the Ricard family; daughter Marie Francoise Manette marrying into the Honore family; daughter Heloise Marguerite marrying into the Deslondes family; and daughter Valerie Octavine marrying into the Verret family.